active-group/reacl/doc/intro.md

 We've now written a simple reusable class `clock-select` and used it twice in our application.

-### Local state and livecycle
+### Local state and lifecycle

 The way we started the interval timer at the beginning of this introduction is not the way one would normally do something like that.
 There is another way that integrates it into the definition of the `my-app` class.
-It uses two clauses that are called at specific points in the *livecycle* of the component: after its first rendering into the web page, and just before it is removed from it again.
+It uses two clauses that are called at specific points in the *lifecycle* of the component: after its first rendering into the web page, and just before it is removed from it again.
 Although the toplevel component of your application might never be removed, it is important for reusable classes to cleanup things